AdobeDocs/experience-manager-cloud-service.en/help/security/traffic-filter-rules-including-waf.md

 # Traffic Filter Rules Including WAF Rules {#traffic-filter-rules-including-waf-rules}

 >[!NOTE]
->
->This feature is not yet generally available.
-To join the ongoing early adopter program, email **aemcs-waf-adopter@adobe.com**, including the name of your organization and context about your interest in the feature.
+>This feature will soon be available on dev environments, with a gradual rollout to stage and prod environments in November.
+You may request earlier access on stage and prod by emailing **aemcs-waf-adopter@adobe.com**.

 Traffic filter rules can be used to block or allow requests at the CDN layer, which may be useful in scenarios such as:

 * Restricting access to specific domains to internal company traffic, before a new site goes live
-* Establishing rate limits so as to be less susceptible to volumetric DDoS attacks
+* Establishing rate limits so as to be less susceptible to volumetric DoS attacks
 * Preventing IP addresses known to be malicious from targeting your pages

-Some of these traffic filter rules are available to all AEM as a Cloud Service Sites and Forms customers.
+Most of these traffic filter rules are available to all AEM as a Cloud Service Sites and Forms customers.
 They mainly operate on request properties and request headers, including IP, hostname, path, and user agent.

-A subcategory of traffic filter rules require either an Enhanced Security license or WAF-DDoS Protection Security license.
+A subcategory of traffic filter rules require either an Enhanced Security license or WAF-DDoS Protection license, and will be available later this year.
 These powerful rules are known as WAF (Web Application Firewall) traffic filter rules (or WAF rules for short) and have access to the [WAF Flags](#waf-flags-list) described later in this article.
-Sites and Forms customers can contact their Adobe account team for details about licensing this advanced capability.

 Traffic filter rules can be deployed via Cloud Manager configuration pipelines to dev, stage, and production environment types in production (non-sandbox) programs.
 Support for RDEs will come in the future.